-Energy Performance Certificates: a brief summary
+Energy Performance Certificates: a brief summary for members

 If you're looking to sell, lease or build a property in the near future, the building will need a valid Energy Performance Certificate (EPC).
 Here's a short guide to EPCs and why they're important.

 An EPC is an Energy Performance Certificate that contains information about a property’s energy efficiency.
 It rates the property from A to G, with A being the most energy efficient and G being the least.

 EPC surveys are carried out by EPC assessors in England, Wales and Northern Ireland and Domestic Energy Assessors in Scotland.
 Once completed, your Energy Performance Certificate is valid for 10 years.